Event

 • Dr Rocky Chen

-Welcome and PhD School Chair
+Welcome from the CIRES PhD School Chair

 • Professor Shazia Sadiq